 The current historic city center is shaped like an elongated hexagon and the urban configuration of the squares in the heart of the city is particularly interesting (Piazza Prampolini, Piazza St. Prospero, Piazza Prampolini, Piazza Casotti, Piazza Fontanesi), where in the evening you can also find fun opportunities, entertainment and cultural activities.

-The city of Reggio Emilia is also characterized by signs of contemporaneity, such as the installations by international artists which include the Ponti (bridges) and the AV Station made by the Spanish architect Santiago Calatrava.
-Today, its bridges are the new city gates: three large white arches, architectural works to be observed even from the highway, since June 2013, the Mediopadana High Speed station has been added to the landscape and represents an exchange hub for almost two million potential users from the vast area of "Western Emilia-Southern Lombardy".
+The city of Reggio Emilia is also characterized by signs of contemporaneity, such as the installations by international artists which include the Ponti (bridges) and the AV Station (high speed train station) designed by the Spanish architect Santiago Calatrava.
+Today, the bridges make up the new city gates: three large white arches, architectural works to be observed in movement even from the highway, and to which the Mediopadana High Speed station was added to the landscape in 2013.
+The station represents an exchange hub for almost two million potential users from the vast area of "Western Emilia-Southern Lombardy".

 In the city there are numerous museums and art venues that promote initiatives and events that enrich the cultural activity of the territory throughout the year.
 Furthermore, temporary exhibitions are often set up, from Palazzo Magnani to the Palace of the Museums, from the Spazio Gerra to the numerous art galleries in the historic center.

 Teatro municipale Romolo Valli - Reggio Emilia